EYDS-CA/workshop-k8s/README.md

 ##### NAMESPACE

-- this should be the name of your kubernetes namespace on the cluster.
+- This should be the name of your kubernetes namespace on the cluster.

 ##### KUBE_CONFIG

-- should be the contents of `~/.kube/config` on your local machine - this has your credentials to connect to the cluster (previously configured).
+- This is the contents of `~/.kube/config` on your local machine - this has your credentials to connect to the cluster (previously configured).
-- assuming you have set the aks credentials locally, as well as the context for your namespace set, run `cat ~/.kube/config | pbcopy`
+- Assuming you have set the aks credentials locally, as well as the context for your namespace set, run `cat ~/.kube/config | pbcopy`
+- Paste this into a GH secret

 ##### ACR_PASSWORD